 B. The modeling organization shall maintain a complete procedure used in creating, deriving, or procuring and verifying databases or data files accessed by components.

-C. All components shall be traceable, through explicit component identification in the model representations (e.g., flowcharts) down to the code level.
+C. All components shall be traceable, through explicit component identification in the hurricane model representations (e.g., flowcharts) down to the code level.

-D. The modeling organization shall maintain a table of all software components affecting loss costs and probable maximum loss levels, with the following table columns: (1) component name, (2) number of lines of code, minus blank and comment lines, and (3) number of explanatory comment lines.
+D. The modeling organization shall maintain a table of all software components affecting hurricane loss costs and hurricane probable maximum loss levels, with the following table columns: (1) component name, (2) number of lines of code, minus blank and comment lines, and (3) number of explanatory comment lines.

 E. Each component shall be sufficiently and consistently commented so that a software engineer unfamiliar with the code shall be able to comprehend the component logic at a reasonable level of abstraction.

-F. The modeling organization shall maintain the following documentation for all components or data modified by items identified in Standard G-1, Scope of the Model and Its Implementation, Disclosure 5 and Audit 5:
+F. The modeling organization shall maintain the following documentation for all components or data modified by items identified in Standard G-1, Scope of the Hurricane Model and Its Implementation, Disclosure 5 and Audit 5:

-1. A list of all equations and formulas used in documentation of the model with definitions of all terms and variables.
+1. A list of all equations and formulas used in documentation of the hurricane model with definitions of all terms and variables.

 2. A cross-referenced list of implementation source code terms and variable names corresponding to items within F.1 above.

-Purpose: A high-level graphical view of a program promotes understanding, maintenance, and evolution.
-All compositions are to be made clear through explicit textual or interactively supported reference within each graphical component.
-Each component is refined into subcomponents, and at the end of the component tree there are blocks of code.
-All documentation and binder identifications are to be referenced within this tree.
-This creates a traceable design from aggregate components down to the code level.
+Purpose:

+To implement the hurricane model based on requirements (CI-2, Hurricane Model Requirements) and design (CI-3, Hurricane Model Architecture and Component Design).
+The hurricane model implementation is created using computer software (i.e., code) and data.
+Elements formed in the design stage should be fully traceable to components of the implementation.
+The design stage serves as an abstract, and often visual, representation of the underlying implementation comprised of code and data.

 Relevant Form: G-6, Computer/Information Standards Expert Certification